Sidewalk Grinding & Repair Project

 Monday April 14th we will have the first company onsite to review options and get our first proposal.
 Once we have a “Scope Of Work” plan then we will gather competitor’s proposals for the Board to review.

 One very bad area by unit 2105 was removed and replaced.
 When we asked Carlos at Triton to get us proposals for the fix to that one area; the construction company thought that Carlos told them to get it done.
-They did the work without a contract or deposit.
+They did the work without a quote, contract or deposit.
 To make matters weirder the construction company invoiced the wrong community for the job and they paid it in full.
-We ended up having to reimburse the other community for the amount paid.
+We ended up having to reimburse the other community for the amount paid a few months later.

 We will no longer be using that construction company and Carlos is no longer our Property Manager.